opencog/atomspace/examples/storage/README.md

 Demo of various StorageNodes
 ============================
-This directory contains examples that show how Atoms and AtomSpaces can be moved around between (tcp/ip) network nodes,  and saved/restored to disk.
+Examples of saving, restoring and moving around Atoms and AtomSpaces between disk and network nodes.

 The prefered disk storage backend is `RocksStorageNode`, which uses RocksDB to store Atoms and AtomSpaces.
-The preference network interface is `CogStorageNode`, which uses TCP/IP to communicate with remote `CogServerNode`s "out in the cloud".
+The prefered network interface is `CogStorageNode`, which uses TCP/IP to communicate with remote `CogServerNode`s "out in the cloud".